FcRig/sigem-flask/README.md

 The database file will be created under `backend/instance/`.

+Only the SIGEM login password hash is persisted.
+Session tokens returned from AutoPRF (and other systems) are stored as hashed values.

 ## AutoPRF Sessions

 When the backend detects that an AutoPRF request failed with status `401` or